lionelvillard/lws-gradual-rollout/README.md

     $ kubectl apply -f config/1.27
     ```

-    Notice no pods are being terminated and created:
+    In the watch terminal, notice no pods are being terminated and created:
     - `maxSurge` set to 0  prevents the number of replicas to go above the number of replicas (3 in this example)
     - `partition` set to 3 prevents replicas of ordinal index below 3 to be updated